 Completion provides no guaranteed route onto one of our MSc courses as each Masters programme has their own set of entry requirements which are significantly higher than those for the Summer School courses.

-If you have been made an an offer for the Summer School you will receive an offer email which will include a payment link.
-You will have 7 days from the date the offer email is sent in which to complete your payment.
+If you have been made an offer for the Summer School you will receive an offer email which will include a payment link.
+You will have fourteen days from the date the offer email is sent in which to complete your payment.
 Your place on the programme will not be confirmed until you have paid your fees.

 Preparing for your trip to London